myswang/swiiper/README.md

 ## Installation

 Download the .zip file from the [Releases](https://github.com/myswang/releases) page, extract and copy the files to the root of your SD card.
-You can also get the standalone .dol file and load it with Dolphin, if you *really* want to (a real Wii is recommended)

 ### Building from source